kubernetes-sigs/kustomize/proposals/22-04-localize-command.md

   different kustomization files to share configurations.
 On top of that, if `kustomize build` had the added functionality to check for previous downloads of remote references at said global location, `kustomize localize` would not need to overwrite the remote references in `target` to the local downloads.
 As a result, `kustomize localize` would need to neither write to `target` nor copy `target` into `newDir`.
-The user would not need to create a top-level kustomization file either. <br></br>
+The user would not need to specify a `scope` either. <br></br>

   Despite its advantages, the alternative design violates the self-contained nature of each kustomize layer.
 Users would be unable to upload a fully localized kustomization directory in version control.
 Furthermore, this alternative complicates the existing kustomize workflow by requiring the setup of global environment variables.
+  <br></br>

 * The command could, instead of making a copy, modify `target` directly.
 However, users would not have an easy way to undo the command, which is undesirable.
+  <br></br>

+* Instead of requiring the user to specify a second argument `scope`, the command could by definition limit its copying to `target`.
+However, in the case of **Story 1**, the command would force the user to set `target` to `example` in order to include `example/base` in the localization of `example/overlay`.
+The user would then have to create a kustomization file at `example` that points to `example/overlay` under the `resources` field.
+The creation of the kustomization file solely for this purpose is messy and more work for the user.

 ## Rollout Plan

 This command will have at least alpha and GA releases.
 Depending on user feedback, we may add a beta.

 ### Alpha

-This release will limit the depth of nested `localized-files` to 1 layer.
-In other words, the command will ignore remote kustomization directory references that originate from within a `localized-files` directory.
-In addition, this release will ignore KRM functions.
-The command will not output warnings for remote KRM images or exec binaries.
+This release will ignore

+* local kustomization files that `target` references
+* KRM functions

 The entire command will be new in the alpha release, and so will not require an alpha flag.
 The command will not be available in `kubectl kustomize` either as kubectl only has `kustomize build` builtin.